lumpfish/openjdk-tests/doc/MoreTriage.md

 If it's not already known, raise an issue:
 - If it's obviously a machine which needs fixing, raise in https://github.com/adoptium/infrastructure/issues
-- If it's obviously and eclipse-openj9 issue (doesn't fail on hotspot) - raise in https://github.com/eclipse-openj9/openj9/issues
+- If it's obviously an eclipse-openj9 issue (doesn't fail on hotspot) - raise in https://github.com/eclipse-openj9/openj9/issues
 - If it's a systemtest issue, raise in https://github.com/adoptium/aqa-systemtest

 If it is already known: